 A manager might suggest en employee needs to show a better sense of urgency with their reports … the employee agrees, thinking they will have the report done by the third business day while the manager thinks its going to be done two days earlier.

 These are small differences at the end of the day but they illustrate the point that when talking “expectations” it is important that the discussions have enough “meat” that everyone is on the same page.
-It is easiest to do that when you recognise that just because you said “it”, does not mean they heard “it”!
+We need to recognise that just because we said “it”, that does not mean they heard “it”!

 Can you imagine a “special ops” team executing an attack on an enemy with one group thinking “we go on a count of 3” and the other “we go on command”.
 Three seconds disparity can cost lives.